Efficient Exploration of Chemical Kinetics

 To resolve atom mapping and orientation ambiguities, particularly in symmetric systems, we use the \gls{ira} Fortran routine from Python \cite{gundeDevelopmentIRAShape2021}.
 This finds the optimal atom permutation, rotation, and translation to minimize \gls{rmsd}:

 where \(\mathbf{P}\) is the atom permutation and \(\mathbf{R}\) is the rotation matrix.

 To visualize the local structure of the potential energy surface, we interpolate the scattered energies onto the \gls{rmsd} plane.
-This is achieved using a Clough-Tocher 2D interpolator \cite{farinTriangularBernsteinbezierPatches1986,TrivariateCloughTocher1984}, which is the method implemented by the \texttt{griddata} function with the \texttt{cubic} option in SciPy \cite{virtanenSciPyFundamentalAlgorithms2020}.
+This is achieved using a \gls{rbf} interpolator with a Thin Plate Spline kernel \cite{wahbaSplineModelsObservational1990}, as implemented in SciPy \cite{virtanenSciPyFundamentalAlgorithms2020}.